 The requirement for thinnest possible detectors especially in the internal layers of the vertex detector, to minimize multiple scattering and photon conversion, demands the thinning of the readout chips.
-The native thickness of electronics wafers is 750 μm when they leave the foundry.
+The native thickness of electronics wafers is 750 μ m when they leave the foundry.
 Since they are processed only from one side, in a layer of only a few micron depths, a large fraction of the bulk can be removed without affecting the electrical properties of the chip.
 Sensor wafers are processed from both sides to establish the p-in-n structures, and have to be directly produced in their final thickness.
 At VTT, a procedure has been developed to thin readout chips in a way that conforms to the mechanical stability requirements for bump-bonding and flip-chip assembly.
 After the electrolytic deposition of solder bumps on a full readout wafer, and before the flip-chip process is performed, the wafer's surface is first protected with a removable film.
 The backside is then grinded mechanically in several steps.
 Finally, wet chemical etching or chemical mechanical polishing removes the defect layer.
-The minimum thickness achieved with 8" wafers is 150 μm, with thickness variations of less than 5 μm.
+The minimum thickness achieved with 8" wafers is 150 μ m, with thickness variations of less than 5 μ m.

-Figure 28 Map of working pixels from a source measurement of a thin ALICE pixel sensor assembly.
-The sensor assembly consists of five thinned readout chips of 150 $\mu$ m thickness that are bumpbonded to a 200 $\mu$ m thick silicon sensor substrate.
-The fraction of working pixels is indicated for every chip
+Figure 40 Map of working pixels from a source measurement of one of the first thin ALICE pixel sensor assemblies.
+The sensor assembly consists of five thinned readout chips of 150 μ m thickness that are bump-bonded to a 200 μ m thick silicon sensor substrate.
+The fraction of working pixels is indicated for every chip.

-A small number of thin sensor assemblies have been produced so far for the ALICE experiment, prior to the start of the mass production.
-The test production yielded several well working sensor assemblies.
-Figure 28 illustrates a test result from one thinned sensor assembly with five readout chips.
+A sizable number of thin sensor assemblies have already been produced for the ALICE experiment prior to the start of the mass production.
+The test production yielded well working devices.
+Figure 40 illustrates a test result from one thinned sensor assembly with five readout chips32.